TungstenTransformation/MicrosoftOCR/Readme.md

 # How to use Microsoft OCR with Tables
 * Add a table locator to any class, configure your table model.
-* Add the following script to the table class.
+* Add this [script](md/Table.vb) to the table class.
 That last parameter 0 is the index of the table to use.
 Microsoft might find more than 1 table. this example takes the first=0 table.
 ![Microsoft Table in Table Locator](images/TableLocator_MicrosoftDocumentIntelligence.png)
 ## Limitations and Potential Improvements
 * force it to use a particular language.
 By default it supports multiple languages per document.